Davidyz/VectorCode/docs/neovim.md

 {
   "Davidyz/VectorCode",
   version = "*",
-  build = "pipx upgrade vectorcode", -- recommended if you set `version = "*"` or follow the main branch dependencies = { "nvim-lua/plenary.nvim" },
+  build = "uv tool upgrade vectorcode", -- This helps keeping the CLI up-to-date -- build = "pipx upgrade vectorcode", -- If you used pipx to install the CLI dependencies = { "nvim-lua/plenary.nvim" },
 }
 ```